Grant Wood

 American Gothic

-American Gothic remains one of the most iconic images in American art.
+American Gothic remains one of the most recognizable images in American art.
 Its stern figures and Gothic farmhouse have been interpreted as both a celebration and critique of Midwestern values — a duality that defines Wood’s work.
 The models were Wood’s sister, Nan Wood Graham, and his dentist, Dr. Byron McKeeby.

 Missouri Connections